What Is Insight? The Five Principles of Effective Insight Definition

 An observation is not an insight

-The power of acute observation is an incredibly important part of creating new insight but still only one data point to consider and should never stand alone.
+The power of acute observation is essential to creating new insight definition but still only one data point to consider and should never stand alone.
 They are facts that lack the “why” and the “motivation” behind a consumer’s behavior.
-Never stop short of the hard work involved during the process of insight definition of converting an astute observation in something more meaningful and actionable.
+Never stop short of the hard work involved during the definition insight of converting an astute observation in something more meaningful and actionable.
 Always get to the “why.”

 A customer wish or statement of need is not an insight

-An Insight is not an articulated statement of need.
-Insights are less apparent, intangible, latent.
-A hidden truth that is the result of obsessive digging and sharp perceptivity.
-Anytime you hear ‘I want’ or ‘I need’ in a statement — step back and pause — as you probably need to dig deeper and understand the motivation, and the why behind ‘the want.’
-Articulated needs are ideal for defining features and benefits, but do not lead to insights that have the gravity to topple existing categories and create new ones.
-Obsess about the outcome people want, don’t merely record their statements of need and assume you have insights, you likely do not.
+Consumer insight is not an articulated statement of need.
+Insights are less apparent, intangible, and latent, a hidden truth resulting from obsessive digging and sharp perceptivity.
+Anytime you hear ‘I want’ or ‘I need’ in a statement — step back and pause — as you probably need to dig deeper and understand the motivation and the why behind ‘the want.’
+Articulated needs are ideal for defining features and benefits but do not lead to insights that have the gravity to topple existing categories and create new ones.
+Obsess the outcome people want, don’t merely record their statements of need and assume you have consumer insights; you likely do not.

 Definitions abound about what an insight actually is.
-But rather than get hung up and belabor the definition of insight we encourage our client partners to define their process of insight definition based on the business impact they want to drive within their own organizations.
-A definition of insight is helpful but knowing what value your insight should deliver is far more important and makes them actionable, building momentum for change.
-At THRIVE we look at the insights we craft to deliver the following as a working definition:
+But rather than get hung up and belabor the definition insight, we encourage our client partners to define their process of consumer insight definition based on the business impact they want to drive within their own organizations.
+A definition is helpful but knowing what value your insight should deliver in the customer journey is far more essential and makes them directly actionable, building momentum for change.
+At THRIVE, we look at the insights we craft to provide the following as a working definition:

-– A penetrating observation about human behavior that results in seeing consumers from a fresh perspective.
+– A penetrating observation of human behavior results in seeing consumers from a fresh perspective.

 – A discovery about the underlying motivations that drive people’s actions.